Frequently Asked Questions

 The list below describes what to look out for in cane toad tadpoles.

 This information was taken from the document 'Native tadpole...or cane toad?', available from Frogs Australia Network (resource no longer available).
+Please also refer to the 'Be Toadally Sure' campaign for images of Cane Toad tadpoles.

 - Body is a uniform black colour